 The Continuing Role of Drones in the Future

 We are keeping a close eye on the evolving regulations and ever-expanding applications of drones in the aerospace industry and beyond.
 We believe that unmanned flight will have a profound effect on our world.
 What that looks like, we are just as excited as anyone to see!
-In any case, once or twice a day, our daydreams definitely drift toward a drone-enabled aerospace supply chain.
+In any case, once or twice a day, our daydreams definitely drift toward a space drone supply chain.